-Although there is a similar ransomware that uses different keys for each assembly, Blackbyte encrypts the data using the same raw key – AES.
+Although there is a similar ransomware that uses different keys for each assembly, Blackbyte encrypts the data using the same raw key – AES Encryption.
 Only the primary key obtained from the server is required to decrypt the file.
 We can use the exact key to decrypt the encrypted data as indicated.
 It looks like a downloaded PNG file.

 Which companies are affected by BlackByte ransomware?

 Blackbite ransomware targets companies in various organizations around the world, including the United States, France, Australia, Italy, Austria, Croatia, as well as manufacturing, mining, food and beverage and healthcare and infrastructure.
 Sectors.
 Chile.

 BlackByte ransomware spreads through spam and offensive web advertising.
 These scammers usually claim to be employees of reputable companies and send random emails to recipients.

 Attracting the attention of Internet users, the malware was unknowingly launched and the machine became infected.
 When the victim starts the computer, the malware is activated in the system.
 And then you start looking for valuable data and malicious settings.